seapear/AffinityOnLinux/Guides/Wine/Guide.md

 ## Why this Guide?
 *Affinity apps need Windows Runtime (WinRT) APIs, which older Wine versions lacked.
 You need Wine 10.17 or newer to fix a missing file that previously blocked the installer.
 The actual WinRT functionality is then provided by adding a separate helper DLL and metadata file.*
-Thank you @[Wanesty](https://codeberg.org/wanesty) for being the first one to discover this update!*
+Thank you @[Wanesty](https://codeberg.org/wanesty) for being the first one to discover this update!* also if you'd like to follow their approach to the install [here](https://affinity.liz.pet/).

 ---